LaxmiBVN/Assignment-2/REST.md

 * **Description:**

      To perform arithmetic operation: url: http://54.244.41.255:5000/4/2/+ parameter : Enter the oparands value and the operator to perform the calculation  output : {"answer": "6"}
+     **Note : for division use % operator instead of / operator.

   ```